Welcome to another project in a long line of “I don’t know why I’m doing this” projects!

 .
 Unfortunately I found that these libraries didn’t quite

-For example, if I wanted to type s
+difficult to “stream” data from the button input.
+For example, if I wanted to

 if let Some(c) = match self.value_buffer {